 From experience the largest online B2B (business to business) platform on the net is Ali baba.
 Majority of new importers I have dealt with, have all sourced suppliers from this platform.
 China is still the “go to country” to get things whole sale and cheap.
 You can always use this platform as a good start.

 When you have a fair idea of what type of products you will be importing in the world your learning about importing goods into Australia.
 Jump on to Alibaba to have a look.
 Suppliers in China aren’t always the manufacturing company.
 There are middle companies to which they sell the products purchased from a direct company.
 This is fine to do in the beginning.
 Why do I say this?
 Because direct factories are more inclined to deal with importers who have good volume of products to manufacture and yes “lot more Capital”.
 If you can find a supplier who is directly working with you on your product, then that is great.

 With this in mind, always keep a note to stay with Suppliers that have been on the platform for a good amount of years.
 It is not advisable to go with new companies especially if you plan to conduct all your imports from your country to start off.
-Shipping Cost does play into it and new starters can offer cheaper prices, but first you need to establish not to get ripped off.
+Alibaba Shipping Costs to Australia does play into it and new starters can offer cheaper prices, but first you need to establish not to get ripped off.
 Remember if you send your money to somebody offshore, there’s very little chance you are in a position to get it back.